-Our Nepali master artisan created this beautiful Shakyamuni Buddha statue wearing the robes of a Buddhist monk.
-At the request of the buyer, we would be happy to adorn the hemlines of the robe with turquoise or red stones.
+Our master artisan created this Nepali Shakyamuni Buddha statue wearing the crown and jewels of a bodhisattva.
+At the request of the buyer, we would be happy to adorn the crown and jewels with turquoise or red stones.
 At no extra charge, we can embellish the statue with these special decorations before delivery.

 The color turquoise is a special combination of blue and green.
 Indeed, blue signifies the purity of the Buddhas and green symbolizes their readiness to act.
 Additionally, devotees meditating on the color red can transform the poison of attachment into the wisdom or discernment.
-This Shakyamuni statue will wear the adornments very well and they will inspire all those who lay their eyes on your new statue.
+This Shakyamuni statue will wear the adornments very well and inspire all those who lay their eyes on the statue.

-Our Shakyamuni Buddha statue is depicted sitting in the full lotus pose.
-In other words, this pose is known as the “Vajra”.
+Our Nepali Shakyamuni Buddha statue is depicted sitting in the full lotus pose, also known as the “vajra pose”.
 The translation of Vajra is diamond or lightening bolt.
-The Vajra symbolizes unwavering concentration and intense effort necessary to progress in Buddhism.
-The purpose of our Buddha statue is to provide inspiration to devotees and encourage all sentient life to pursue the Dharma path.
+Indeed, the Vajra symbolizes unwavering concentration and intense effort necessary to progress in Buddhism.